-Bandied about as cure-all, probiotics aren’t just a fad.
-Good bacteria, probiotics help the gut be healthy, “competing for space and food against harmful bacteria and preventing them from settling in the gut,” as explained on the BBC Goodfood website.
+Bandied about as a cure-all, probiotics aren’t just a fad.
+These good bacteria help keep the gut be healthy, “competing for space and food against harmful bacteria and preventing them from settling in the gut,” as explained on the BBC Goodfood website.

 Looking to get all the balancing benefits of probiotics without using supplements?

 Miso could be the answer.
-A staple of the Japanese meal, it has proven to be a good source of the naturally occurring “good bacteria” probiotics.
-Meaning “fermented beans,” miso paste is made from soy beans and grains, is full of proteins and contains millions of helpful probiotics.
+A staple of the Japanese meal, miso is a good source of naturally occurring probiotics.
+Made from fermented soy beans and/or grains, miso is full of proteins and contains millions of helpful probiotics.

-Miso soup is the most famous of the miso paste’s uses and tofu might have found some love with vegetarians and vegans the world over, but why stop there?
+Miso soup is the most famous of the miso paste’s uses and tofu, another soy based food, might have found some love with vegetarians and vegans the world over, but why stop there?

 Unpasteurised miso is rich in enzymes and full of probiotics, but so is natto.
-An “acquired taste,” natto is also made by fermenting soybeans but here, you can expect extremely strong flavours, and smell.
+An “acquired taste,” natto is also made by fermenting soybeans but here, you can expect stronger flavours and smell.